 All of the questions we are asked most commonly, for your ease of use

-Yes, most designs we offer are available as either swing or sliding gates.
+Yes, most electric driveway gate designs we offer are available as either swing or sliding gates.

 Our sliding gates use a bottom floor mounted tracking with rolling wheels built into the bottom of the gate.
-Alternatively we can offer cantilever type gates when the ground levels are not suitable.
+Alternatively, we can offer a cantilever type gate when the ground levels are not suitable or other ground issues are a potential problem.
+A cantilever gate is a great solution with minimal contact mechanism and a long and reliable lifespan.

-We also offer a sliding, 2 part gate when the side room is limited for the gate to slide into.
-This is 2 gate sections which overlap each other when opening to take up half the space of the full width when extended and closed.
+We also offer a sliding, 2 or 3 part gate when the side room is limited for the gate to slide into.
+This is 2 or 3 separate gate sections which overlap each other when opening to take up half or less the space of the full width when extended and closed.

-Sliding gates also require one electric motor drive as opposed to 2 motors on a pair of swing gates and generally have less maintenance requirements over the years..
+Sliding gates also only require one electric motor drive, as opposed to 2 motors on a pair of swing gates and generally have less maintenance requirements over the years..

-The simple answer is yes, that this is possible, but the gate design, operating method and size will be a major factor for deciding if there might be an issue.
+The simple answer is yes, this is perfectly possible, but the gate design, operating method and size will be a major factor for deciding if there might be an issue or additional measure might be required to deal with the wind exposure.
+This would be the same for any other material of course like timber or steel.

-A solid design and wide set of swing gates for example would have far more intense wind loading on the gate panels when closed than any of the open slatted designs.
-A solid design but sliding gate would not have the same potential issues of a pair of swing gates and the forces needed to keep them closed in high winds.
-Sliding gates will take a lot more wind load and are also better for preventing forced entry too.
+Solid entrance gate designs and wider sets of swing gates will have far more intense wind loading on the gate panels when closed than any open slatted designs.
+A solid design, but a sliding gate mechanism will not have the same potential issues as a pair of swing gates and the forces needed to keep them closed in high winds.
+Sliding electric gates will take a lot more wind load and are also better for preventing forced entry too.
+They slide closed and the front profile of the gate usually sits in a vertical C section which holds the gate leaf absolutely solid, providing more security as well.

 So, yes is the answer, but it depends on the design and operating method.

-Whilst there are many standard and popular colours we can pretty much offer the aluminium gates in any standard RAL colour choice as well as some wood effect painted and laminated finishes.
+Whilst there are many standard and popular colours we can pretty much offer the aluminium gates in any standard RAL or BS colour choice as well as some very high quality wood graining effect painted and laminated finishes.

-The best aluminium gate finish is powdercoating and most of our aluminium gates can have a 25 year warranty on the paint finish with caveats on the stability of the colour fastness.
+The best aluminium gate finish is powdercoating and most of our aluminium gates can have up to a 15 year warranty on the paint finish with caveats on the stability of the colour fastness, usually very dependant on the proximity to the coastline.
+The damaging effects of moist air with high levels of salt cannot be underestimated.
+The preparation of aluminium gate profiles before assembling the complete gate and painting is one of the major factors in quality and longevity.

-The best advice for a lot of outdoor building products in the UK is simply to keep them clean and for aluminium gates a wash down with a light solution of soapy water is the best and easiest option for keeping any potential corrosion or paint damage away.
+The best advice for a lot of outdoor building products in the UK is simply to keep them clean.

-Moving sections such as the hinges or pins used for automation should be kept greased but are generally very well protected anyway from the weather
+Moving sections such as the hinges or pins used for automation should be kept greased but are generally very well protected anyway from the weather.
+We highly recommend a regular service depending on how often the gate is used.

-We offer aluminium gates with up to a 15 year warranty and a lot of the longevity will depend on the environment the gates are operating within.
-Sea salt for example will rot most materials quite quickly compared to a normal atmosphere without very regular cleaning.
-Properly powder coated or laminated aluminium gates will outlast most steel or softwood gates easily.
+We offer higher end aluminium gates with superior construction methods and up to a 15 year warranty and a lot of the longevity will depend on the environment the gates are operating within.
+Sea salt for example will rot most materials quite quickly compared to a normal atmosphere.
+Properly powdercoated or laminated aluminium gates will outlast most steel or softwood gates easily.
+Our premium aluminium entrance gates have a standard 15 year warranty on the powdercoat finishing and this is something quite rare with external products in the UK, especially as it is a guarantee and not just a statement.

 Aluminium is deceptively strong when you consider the lighter weight of it.
 Many cars are built from aluminium and have been for many years.
 It is an easier material to form into complex shapes, especially when curves are involved.